-Byron G. Auguste, Managing Director and Co-Founder
+Byron G. Auguste, president and Co-Founder

 Byron was inspired by a diverse set of experiences to conceive and co-found Opportunity@Work in 2015.
 From his large extended family to a diverse range of friends in his "hometowns" of Detroit, Michigan and Phoenix, Arizona, he knows so many people who found themselves stuck, unable to contribute their full talents, nor to be rewarded for them.
 As an economist, he sees this waste of talent as a classic market failure.
 From his extensive work advising businesses, he knows the internal processes, constraints and risk aversion that shape employer behavior.
 In his public service, he has seen both the catalytic possibilities and the significant limits of workforce policy solutions.
 He has seen heroic non-profit efforts achieve inclusion but fall short of scale.
 Byron has never met a Mayor or Governor of either party who doesn't want to bring good jobs to her or his community, and is struck by the massive and inclusive economic benefits of re-wiring the labor market.